 If you find that towing fees should be covered by your collision coverage in this situation, then contact your claims department to have the charge reconsidered for payment (or reimbursement if you already paid it).

 If you find that your policy truly doesn’t cover towing under your collision coverage, then it may be time to look for a policy that has better benefits.
-By comparison shopping, you should be able to find a car insurance policy that has not only great rates, but great coverage.
+By utilizing car insurance comparison, you should be able to find a car insurance policy that has not only great rates, but great coverage.